 Fresh or frozen blueberries.
 Blueberry season is too short.
 And I’m not about to limit my blueberry consumption to the summer months when I can get fresh, sweet blueberries.
 So I use frozen blueberries — and they totally work in this recipe.

 Blueberries + lemon.
 There are certain flavor combinations that just work.
 And blueberries and lemon are right up there in my book.
-Which is probably why I made these mini blueberry pies with lemon curd, these lemon blueberry ice cream sandwiches, and this healthy lemon blueberry bread.
+Which is probably why I made these mini blueberry pies with lemon curd, these lemon blueberry ice cream sandwiches, and this lemon blueberry bread.

 White chocolate.
 While I will always choose dark chocolate over any other kind of chocolate, white chocolate was the right choice for these blueberry cookie bars.
 Because white chocolate is the perfect pairing with tart and sweet flavors — like blueberries and lemons.
 I intentionally buried the white chocolate under the coconut so some of the chips will get creamy and melty and some will get golden brown, with a rich, caramel flavor.